Sheffield-Miami-Spring2023/IMS322CD/docs/JavaScript - Jumping Right In.md

 ```
 function myAmazingFunction() {
   // stuff happens here
 }
 ```

-A function can consist of one or several lines.
+The body of a function can consist of one or several lines.
 So far, all we really know how to do is log information to the console.
 Try practicing modifying the function below with multiple `console.log` messages.

 <p class="codepen" data-height="400" data-default-tab="html,result" data-slug-hash="MWBxRwR" data-editable="true" data-user="ersheff" style="height: 400px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">
   <span>See the Pen <a href="https://codepen.io/ersheff/pen/MWBxRwR">
   IMS322-Functions</a> by Eric Sheffield (<a href="https://codepen.io/ersheff">@ersheff</a>)